-Meet Ally Johnson, a Ball State alumna who majored in Telecommunications and minored in Creative Writing.
+Meet Ally Johnson, a 2020 Ball State alumna who majored in Telecommunications and minored in Creative Writing.
 This past Spring, she moved to LA and held two impactful internships.
 Ally interned at Women in Film, which produces a wide variety of programming to help elevate women and nonbinary people in the film industry.
 This includes Fellowships in collaboration with the Blacklist, Financing Intensives in collaboration with Sundance, providing grants, mentorship opportunities, and more professional development opportunities.
-As well as interning at Velocity Entertainment Partners, a management company that represents screenwriters and actors.
+As well as working at CBS Studios as a Production Associate for The Talk and interning at Velocity Entertainment Partners, a management company that represents screenwriters and actors.
 Some of their writers are staffed on hit TV shows and their actors have been cast on shows and movies airing on major networks, streaming services, and the big screen.
 Ally graduated with a Master of Fine Arts in Screenwriting from DePaul University.
-In her current role, Ally works at CBS Studios as a Production Associate for The Talk.

 What kind of student were you at Ball State?